thewca/wca-documents/edudoc/competition-templates/competition-templates.md

 1. If you would like to use the WCA designs, use the files in the folder for the language used in your region. **WARNING: Some of the PDF previews might have rendering artifacts, but these won't show up if you download the files.** If you would like to make custom designs, use the files in the `Editable Files` folder. **DO NOT** make colored clock cover designs, they must be in black and white (BW).

 2. The designs for paper clock covers and competition rules can be printed on a home printer; the clock covers need to be printed in BW and the competition rules need to be printed in color.
 The other designs **MUST** be printed using an industry-grade printer, so you will have to find a printing place in your area.
-They will require `.PDF` files to make your prints.
+They will require `PDF` files to make your prints.

 3. If you are making **custom clock covers**, you will need to copy your finished design to a new A4-sized document (210\*297mm / 8.27\*11.69in), rotate the whole design 12 degrees counterclockwise and save the file as PDF.
 If you are printing them on a regular office printer that can’t print all the way to the edges, try selecting the setting “fit to printable area”.